Local Heroes Events Programme 2018

 A design pop-up planned for Glasgow this summer

-We are planning to co-host a design pop-up in Glasgow this July.
+We are planning to co-host a pop-up design exhibition in Glasgow this July.
 It’s a little too early in the planning stages to give more detail, but we will update on Instagram and Twitter as soon as possible.
-The model is similar to our 2016 pop-up at Edinburgh Airport.
+The model has some similarities to our 2016 pop-up at Edinburgh Airport.
 We commissioned some of Scotland’s most interesting and successful designers to create exclusive products.
 You can view short films about each designer + product here.

 The exhibition and shop featured designers based in Scotland whose work exemplified outstanding quality, originality and design thinking.
 This work collectively represented a striking period of contemporary design in Scotland characterised by a renewed confidence and optimism.
 Local Heroes intends to leave behind stereotypes about the Scottish design aesthetic and emphasise the modern approach of contemporary designers who embrace bright colour, dynamic pattern and innovative techniques and materials.

 In 2018, Local Heroes will work closely with designers in Glasgow to produce a high profile international exhibit and event where citizens, visitors and participants can see, experience and purchase high quality design products.

 If you are a contemporary design business or designer based in Glasgow and you are interested in participating please register your interest by emailing [email protected]

 Our project page offers insights into each of the design souvenirs we commissioned in 2016 to give you an idea of the type of work we seek to present.

 Local Heroes Events Programme 2017